Tanishaaaa-ttk/Zomato_sales_analysis_Project_Excel-/README.md

 Most restaurants fall in the low-price segment (0–10 USD).
 Online delivery is adopted by ~71% of restaurants.
 Table bookings are less common, with only ~16% offering the feature.
-The highest number of restaurants were opened in Q2 and July.
+The highest number of restaurants was opened in Q2 and July.
-Countries like United Kingdom, South Africa, and India have a strong restaurant presence.
+Countries like the United Kingdom, South Africa, and India have a strong restaurant presence.

 Tools Used